-With configuration migration packages, you can migrate configuration changes or test data between two Vaults.
-This feature is particularly useful when your organization needs to configure and test in a sandbox Vault, and then move those configurations into a production Vault.
+With migration packages, you can migrate configuration changes and test data between two Vaults.
+Migration packages are particularly useful when your organization needs to configure and test in a sandbox Vault, and then move those configurations into a production Vault.
 In this example, you’d create and export an outbound package on the sandbox Vault and then import, review, and deploy the package on the production Vault.

 You can enable this feature from Admin > Settings > General Settings.
 There are two settings involved:

 - Allow Outbound Packages: This setting must be on for the source Vault.
 This setting makes the Admin > Deployment tab visible.

 - Allow Inbound Packages: This setting must be on for the target Vault.
 This setting makes the Admin > Deployment tab visible.

 After enabling, you may need to log out and log back in for the Deployment tab to appear.

 To create an outbound migration package:

 - Navigate to Admin > Deployment > Outbound Packages and click Create.